Health Center Hours

 If I have a very private problem, will my parents/spouse/partner or professors be told?

-No. Information is not shared with anyone—staff, faculty, family or friends—if you are over 18 years of age.
+No. Information is not shared with anyone—staff, faculty, family or friends—if you are over 18 years of age, without your permission.
 Massachusetts law protects medical information regarding sexual health for students under 18, as well.
 Information about your care will only be given to someone with your specific written approval, except as required by law and in cases of danger or harm to yourself or others.

 What would I go to the Health Center for?